On-line course materials

 All students who completed their high school education in Russia have thus met the Arts College foreign language requirement and do not need to take any tests or obtain any documents from the Russian Language Program.
 See your advising dean if appropriate documentation is not already included in your Cornell dossier.

-All other students need to demonstrate language ability in Russian equivalent to that of a high school graduate in Russia.
+All other students who want top be exempt from foreign (non-English) language study need to demonstrate language ability in Russian equivalent to that of a high school graduate in Russia.
 This is done at the Russian Placement Test (also called CASE or Cornell Advanced Standing Examination), see below.

 Taking Russian Courses